-Minnesota is currently a GED® 2014-only state for high school equivalency testing purposes.
+Which test is used in Minnesota?Minnesota is currently a GED® 2014-only state for high school equivalency testing purposes.
 Other states may offer a different test or combinations of tests for this purpose.

-Anyone 19 or older may test in Minnesota with appropriate ID.
+Who is eligible to test?Anyone 19 or older may test in Minnesota with appropriate ID.
 Seventeen- and eighteen-year-olds may test after having first obtained an age waiver from the Minnesota Department of Education.
 View age waiver instructions and application form.
 Test takers must not be enrolled in a K-12 program at the time of testing and may not already possess a high school diploma; there are some rare exceptions.

-A current, valid, government-issued photo ID is required to test.
+What is an appropriate ID?A current, valid, government-issued photo ID is required to test.
 It must have the same address as the one used when setting up the account online.
 Examples include a Minnesota or other state’s driver’s license, passport, Minnesota State ID Card, Tribal ID, or Military ID.
 Unusual situations are handled on an individual basis.

-The test can only be taken on computers in specialized testing centers.
+How do I get started?The test can only be taken on computers in specialized testing centers.
 To get started, you must open an account with the GED Testing Service®.
 A valid email address is required.
 There is no charge for creating an account.

 Note: If you are 17 or 18, the system will stop you from further registration once you enter your birthdate until you complete the age-waiver process.
 You will be directed to the appropriate page on the Minnesota Department of Education website to find instructions and the application form.